UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/appscan-360/overview.md

 ### Version 1

-Initial release of the plug-in.
+Initial release of the plugin.